cakephp/docs/en/tutorials-and-examples/blog/blog.rst

    CakePHP without the needed .htaccess files.
 This sometimes happens because some operating systems treat files that start with '.' as hidden, and don't copy them.
-Make sure your copy of CakePHP is from the downloads section of the site or our git repository.
+Make sure your copy of CakePHP is from the downloads section of the site or our GitHub repository.

 #.
 Make sure Apache is loading up mod\_rewrite correctly!
 You
    should see something like::